kielbarry/Web3BlockScanner/README.md

  - Clone the repo from here: https://github.com/kielbarry/Web3BlockScanner.git
  - CD into that directory
  - Run npm install
- - Run npm test, and then wait,
+ - Run npm test
+ - If there is a delay after test success, exit the program and run node app.js from the root of the directory